dinhomathias/Amc/Performance-Optimizations.md

     bot.sendMessage(update.message.chat_id, text=update.message.text)
 ```

-This seems quite simple and straightforward, right?
+Simple and straightforward, right?
 So, why did I bore you with all that stuff before?

-#### Things to look out for
+#### Common Pitfalls
-Sadly, programming with threads rarely is simple and straightforward.
-There's a lot of traps to fall into, and I'll try to give you a few hints on how to spot them.
-However, this wiki article does not replace ~~the advice of a doctor~~ a university lecture on concurrency.
+Sadly, programming with threads is rarely simple.
+There are lots of traps to fall into, and I'll try to give you a few hints on how to spot them.
+However, this wiki article does not replace ~~your psychiatrist~~ a university lecture on concurrency.

 ##### Shared state
 This is probably the biggest cause of issues with threading, and those issues are hard to fix.
 So instead of showing you how to fix them, I'll show you how to avoid them altogether.
 More about that later.